ABOUT KYLE PETTY

 While his name will forever connect him to NASCAR, Kyle has made significant strides outside of racing in the world of music and philanthropy.

 Growing up at the racetrack, Kyle was gifted his very first guitar at age 12 by a traveling preacher.
 He soon began writing his own music in high school, finding creative influences in artists and songwriters such as Johnny Cash, Merle Haggard, Carole King, James Taylor, Harry Chapin and Jim Croce.
 Throughout the ‘80s, Kyle took to the stage as a professional country musician for a brief period after signing with RCA Records.
-He opened up for acts such as Randy Travis, The Oak Ridge Boys and Hank Williams, Jr. Another significant achievement was when Kyle performed his original song 'Hard Times' at the legendary Grand Ole Opry in June 2021.
+He opened up for acts such as Randy Travis, The Oak Ridge Boys and Hank Williams, Jr. Another significant achievement for Kyle is performing on the legendary Grand Ole Opry stage, performing in June 2021 and June 2023.

 Today, Kyle is represented by Dolphus Ramseur of Ramseur Records, who also manages the Avett Brothers and David Childers among others.
 Kyle frequently performs his original music in intimate shows across North Carolina and surrounding states.
 For a list of Kyle's upcoming performances, click here.